VoronDesign/Voron-Documentation/community/howto/EricZimmerman/SlicerAndPrintStart.md

 Another thing to notice is that the format of the calls to M109 and M190 look different than we saw earlier.
 Prior to this, calls to those macros had a number after the S, but here we see a different syntax, using curly braces.

 Inside the curly brace is a variable, but where did this variable come from?
 I am glad you asked!
-It came from the slicer, and the custom start G-code we set up earlier (we saw in our exported Gcode in both examples the parameter names after PRINT_START).
+It came from the slicer, and the custom start G-code we set up earlier (we saw in our exported gcode in both examples the parameter names after PRINT_START).

-Before we can actually use those variables however, we have to extract them from the parameters passed into the PRINT_START macro. these parameters are held in a collection called `params`.
+Before we can actually use those variables however, we have to extract them from the parameters passed into the PRINT_START macro.
+These parameters are held in a collection called `params`.
 Notice at the beginning of our new macro we see some other new notation, also in curly braces.
 One example is shown below:

 ```
 {% set BED_TEMP = params.BED|float %}
 ```

 So what is this doing?
-First, note the value after `params.`, in this case, BED.
+First, note the value after `params.`, which in this case, is **BED**.
 This is the name of the parameter passed into the PRINT_START macro, from the slicer.
 Recall that in our slicer's custom gcode, we also used BED for this parameter name.
 In other words, the values in the slicer MUST match the name being extracted from the `params` collection (and yes, it is case sensitive).
 The pipe (|) is used to separate the type of value being held, which in this case is a float (a type of number).

 If we look at the entire statement now, what is happening?
-The `params.BED` value, set to 55 in our above examples on the PRINT_START line, is being saved to a new variable named BED_TEMP, inside our PRINT_START macro.
-We could have just as easily named it PIZZA_COLOR, but that wouldnt make much sense, so we named it in a similar fashion as the incoming parameter, to make it easier to keep track of.
+The `params.BED` value, set to 55 in our above examples on the PRINT_START line, is being saved to a new variable named `BED_TEMP`, inside our PRINT_START macro.
+We could have just as easily named it `PIZZA_COLOR`, but that wouldn't make much sense, so we named it in a similar fashion as the incoming parameter, to make it easier to keep track of.

-the {% and %} around the **set** command is just how macros work for evaluating variables.
-So in the end, once this line runs, we will now have a new variable available to us, named BED_TEMP, that contains a value of 55.
+The **{%** and **%}** around the **set** command is just how macros work for evaluating variables.
+So in the end, once this line runs, we will now have a new variable available to us, named `BED_TEMP`, that contains a value of 55.

-so now if we revist the M190 S{BED_TEMP} call, we can see that when the PRINT_START macro evaluates this, it in fact will look like:
+So now if we revisit the `M190 S{BED_TEMP}` call, we can see that when the PRINT_START macro evaluates this, it in fact will look like:

 ```
 M190 S55
 ```

 which is what we saw in our very first exported gcode example.
 Cool!
 If you go back and look at the other parameter, EXTRUDER, you can see this works in the exact same fashion as we just discussed, except we end up with the hot end temperature of 215.

 We now see how we can pass as many parameters as we want from the slicer to our PRINT_START macro, giving us tons of options to control things such as: